meaganbolton/blog/_posts/2024-03-30-Glassdoor-Datascraping.md

 location_input = driver.find_element_by_id('searchBar-location')
 location_input.send_keys('New York, NY')
 ```
+## Crafting the Dataset
+Data Source: Leveraging web scraping techniques, I collected job postings from Glassdoor, a leading platform for career
+insights and employer reviews.
+By targeting key locations such as New York, NY; Houston, TX; San Francisco, CA; Seattle, WA;
+Chicago, IL; and Raleigh, NC, I aimed to capture regional variations in data science job offerings.

+Data Collection Process: Using Python's Selenium library, I automated the process of navigating through Glassdoor's job
+search interface, systematically retrieving job titles, company names, locations, salaries, and employer ratings.
+Each
+job posting served as a valuable data point, contributing to the richness of the dataset.

 ## Step 4: Scrape Job Listings
 Once you get to the page with the job listings you are interested in it's time to scrape!